MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticWorkFromAnywhereModelPerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereModelPerformance>`: The user experience analytics work from anywhere model performance.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereModelPerformance>: The user experience analytics work from anywhere model performance.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[CloudIdentityScore <Double?>]`: The user experience work from anywhere's cloud identity score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[CloudManagementScore <Double?>]`: The user experience work from anywhere's cloud management score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[CloudProvisioningScore <Double?>]`: The user experience work from anywhere's cloud provisioning score for the model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308